 3 Tips For Improving Your Design Workflow

 We all know the importance of productivity, especially those of us working in freelance.
 Each of us is as eager as the next to find the key to improving our workflow – saving on wasted time and money.
 But how many of us would be willing to let go of our deeply ingrained models of working and change our habits, in order to embrace something unfamiliar but effective?
+If you want to check extra agile metrics, do visit Extreme uncertainty website.

 The Agile Manifesto